【Mavem】Maven基础教程

 - go to Intellij

-- search for
+setting - search for

-- go to the
+maven - go to the

-- set the
+Mavenoption which underBuild Tools - set the

-to the directory where you download the zip file. - and toggle the
+Maven home pathto the directory where you download the zip file. - and toggle the

-show setting dialog for new Maven project
+show setting dialog for new Maven projectoption applyit thenOK

 Create your first maven project (using IntelliJ)